dysonance/Stochatto.jl/README.md

 # (NOTE: the support of this distribution must currently be bounded from below at 0)
 beatgen = Gamma(1/2, 2)

-Random.seed!(12)                                # set the RNG seed to enable reproducibility engine = Engine(key, notegen, beatgen)          # initialize the note generation engine n = 64                                          # define the number of notes to generate initial = key.root + OCTAVE * 5                 # define the initial note to start the series
+Random.seed!(SEED)                              # set the RNG seed to enable reproducibility engine = Engine(key, notegen, beatgen)          # initialize the note generation engine n = 64                                          # define the number of notes to generate initial = key.root + OCTAVE * 5                 # define the initial note to start the series